duongngyn0510/continuous-deployment-to-gke-cluster/README.md

 #### 1.4.
 Create service account
 Create your [service account](https://console.cloud.google.com/iam-admin/serviceaccounts), and select `Kubernetes Engine Admin` role (Full management of Kubernetes Clusters and their Kubernetes API objects) for your service account.

 Create new key as json type for your service account.
 Download this json file and save it in `terraform` directory.
-Update `credentials` in `terraform/main.tf` with your this json file.
+Update `credentials` in `terraform/main.tf` with your json directory.

 #### 1.5.
 Add permission for Project
 Go to [IAM](https://console.cloud.google.com/iam-admin/iam), click on `GRANT ACCESS`, then add new principals, this principal is your service account created in step 1.3.
 Finally, select `Owner` role.